-- The following steps explain how to configure timekeeping settings only

-Screen To do this: Do this: TYO Change the city code Use (A) (East) and (C) (West).
-AUT0 Cycle between Auto DST (AUTO), Daylight Saving Time (ON) and Standard Time (OFF).
-Press (A).
-12H Toggle between 12-hour (12H) and 24-hour (24H) timekeeping.
-Press (A).
-50 Reset the seconds to 00 (If the current seconds count is between 30 and 59, one is added to the minute count).
-Press (A).
-10:58 Change the hour or minutes 2016 6.30 Change the year, month, or day Use (A) (+) and (C) (-).

-- For information about selecting a Home City and configuring the DST setting, see "Configuring Home City Settings" (page E-28).
+4. After all of the settings are the way you want, press (E) twice to exit the setting screen

-While the 12-hour format is selected for timekeeping, a P (PM) indicator will appear for times from noon to 11:59 p.m.
+- While the 12-hour format is selected for timekeeping, a P (PM) indicator will appear for times from - While the 12-hour format is selected for timekeeping, a P (PM) indicator will appear for times from noon to 11:59 p.m.
 No indicator appears for times from midnight to 11:59 a.m.
 With 24-hour format, time is displayed from 0:00 to 23:59, without any P (PM) indicator.
 The watch's built-in full automatic calendar makes allowances for different month lengths and leap years.
-Once you set the date, there should be no reason to change it except after you have the watch's rechargeable battery replaced or after power drops to level 5 (page E-10).

-- years.
 Once you set the date, there should be no reason to change it except after you have the watch's rechargeable battery replaced or after power drops to Level 5 (page E-10).
 The day of the week changes automatically when the date changes.
 Refer to the pages shown below for more information on Timekeeping Mode settings.

-Button operation tone on/off: "To turn the button operation tone on and off" (page E-96)

-Illumination duration setting: "To change the illumination duration" (page E-92)

-Enabling and disabling power saving: "To turn Power Saving on and off" (page E-97)

-Changing the temperature, barometric pressure, and allitude display units (for a city code other than TYO): "To specify temperature, barometric pressure, and allitude display units" (page E-44)
+Button operation tone on/off: "To turn the button operation tone on and off" (page E-96) Illumination duration setting: "To change the illumination duration" (page E-97) Changing the temperature, barometric pressure, and altitude display units (for a city code other than TYO): "To specify temperature, barometric pressure, and altitude display units" (page E-44)